At a glance

 The London Bridge Trio is one of Britain’s leading chamber ensembles, known for their deeply nuanced and searching interpretations.
 The trio originally formed in 2002 as the London Bridge Ensemble and they continue to prioritise strong, composer-led programmes and collaborate with regular guest artists.
 Their name reflects an admiration for English music of the early twentieth century, which forms part of the group’s varied repertoire and is represented by their hugely successful Frank Bridge recordings.

 In 2008 the ensemble founded its own festival, the Winchester Chamber Music Festival, in the hometown of their cellist Kate Gould.
 They now welcome capacity audiences each year in late April/early May and have secured their reputation for stylish programmes involving exceptional international artists.
-In 2018 they were joined by the Heath Quartet and baritone Ivan Ludlow for a series of sold-out concerts.
+In 2018 the festival celebrated its tenth anniversary with the world premiere of a new work written for the trio by Colin Matthews, ‘Hidden Agenda’, and the trio were joined by the Heath Quartet for a series of sold-out concerts.
 Guest artists have included the Gould trio and the Navarra quartet as well as members of the Elias Quartet and Kungsbacka Trio.

 Their performance shone from beginning to end, producing endlessly beautiful sounds that defied the acoustics by ringing on in the air beyond the end of the pieces.Music and Vision